 Why

 The MTA's own service status pages are accurate but unfriendly to skim — they were designed for commuters with spare time on the platform, not for someone deciding between the F and an Uber at 11pm on a Wednesday.
-We built the version we wanted to use.
+We built the version we wanted to use: one screen, every line, ranked, with the numbers that actually matter at a glance.

 Who

 One person, working on this in the open.
-The site is hosted on a small VPS, fronts the MTA's GTFS-realtime feeds (or stub data, until the live integration ships — see the methodology page), and earns revenue through Google AdSense.
+The site is hosted on a small VPS, fronts the MTA's GTFS-realtime feeds (or stub data, until the live integration ships — see the methodology page for the scoring math), and earns revenue through Google AdSense.
 There is no team, no funding, no growth targets, and no roadmap beyond making the score honest and the page fast.

 - Next.js (app router) on Node 20.

-- Tailwind for styling, with a small custom palette that borrows from the MTA line colors but stays distinct from any single roundel.
+- TypeScript end-to-end.
+Tailwind for styling, with a small custom palette that borrows from the MTA line colors but stays distinct from any single roundel.

 - Docker + Caddy + Cloudflare for the serving stack.